Social Work, M.S.W.

 Program Overview

-The Master of Social Work Degree Program provides a quality graduate education to prepare students to be excellent direct service social work practitioners.
-The Program prepares students to demonstrate a heightened sense of social consciousness and to become culturally competent social workers capable of addressing and resolving complex social problems and issues affecting diverse groups in a variety of settings.
-However, the emphasis is to prepare graduates to be creative and responsible social work professionals who, in pursuit of social justice within a global context, demonstrate commitment to the search for solutions to problems affecting the African-American community, with a focus on children, families, and males within the context of family and community.
+The Master of Social Work Degree Program offers a clinical practice degree and prepares social work practitioners with the competencies and skills necessary for effective clinical practice in various social work roles.
+The school uses the Afrocentric Perspective as the cornerstone of its practice model and infuses it throughout the generalist and clinical curriculum.
+The Program prepares students to demonstrate a heightened sense of social consciousness and become culturally competent social workers capable of addressing and resolving complex social problems and issues affecting diverse groups in various settings.
+The emphasis is to prepare graduates to be creative and responsible social work professionals who, in pursuit of social justice within a global context, demonstrate commitment to the search for solutions to problems affecting the African American community, with a focus on children, families, and males within the context of family and community.

 The Master of Social Work Degree Program further seeks to advance the aims of the profession through education for excellence in advanced clinical social work practice and offers two foci areas: